 It is no co-incidence that one of the most powerful symbols of 'witchcraft' is the cauldron.
 What is a cauldron if not a creative container - a wombic space?
 It is the creative nature of Woman and her connection to the Earth and the Cosmic Womb that the dominant paradigm has sought to limit.
 We have been persecuted for our authentic power; for living our creativity, our sensuality, our intuition and our wildness.
 For far too long now it seems that the toxic male has sought to dis-empower the female and attain 'power over' - because he does not have 'power of'.
 Our history has been moulded by misogynists and as it is always written by the winners we have suffered grievously at it's hands.
 The Malleus Maleficarum (a handbook for witch-hunting and identification) was written in 1486 by two monks at the instigation of Pope Innocent the 8th and it singled out women as the primary practitioners of witchcraft.
 This one book was responsible for generations of children watching as their mothers, sisters and aunts burned at the stake throughout Europe and the New World.
 Between 1486 when it was written and 1735 when the Witchcraft Act was repealed paganism became devil worship and what little remained of our 'folk' customs, and our living relationship with the Spirits of the land, became heresy.

 HOWEVER - In actual fact, women in the west have more rights at this moment in history than at any time in the last 4,000ish years.
 There are women in positions of power from Germany's chancellor to Canada's 50% female government.
 I believe that this is 100% connected to the land.
 When survival was an issue the feminine was honoured - when we invented farming survival was not an issue in the same way, it didn't feel necessary to acknowledge the power of the land, of Earth, of the feminine, so we stopped.
 We forgot our lives depended on Her.
 Now, our survival is once again in question.
 Humanity has brought Earth to the brink of collapse.
-Species are being wiped out at a rate of dozens every day as a result of our treatment of our home, the biosphere is clearly unstable, global warming is quite possibly out of control and it might be too late.
+Species are being wiped out at a rate of hundreds every day as a result of our treatment of our home, the biosphere is clearly unstable, global warming is quite possibly out of control and it's almost certainly too late.
 Self interest is reviving our connection to the Divine Feminine.
 We've remembered we need her.

 Here, I've picked you an apple.